 - Sift cake flour and salt together.

-- Apply a little oil to a non-stick pan and spread it to the surface with kitchen paper.
+- Apply a little oil to a non-stick pan and spread it thinly with kitchen paper.

-- Start heating the pan at low heat with your timing so that the pan is preheated enough when pouring the batter.
+- Start heating the pan at low heat so that the pan is preheated enough when pouring the batter.

-- Add lemon juice to the egg whites and whip until they get bubbly like soap.
+- Add lemon juice to the egg whites and whip until bubbly like soap.
 Add half of the sugar and whip until the tip folds over when lifting a whisk.
-Add the remaining sugar and continue whipping it until it gets fluffy and stiff - the tip should stand straight when lifting a whisk.
+Add the remaining sugar and continue whipping it until stiff peaks - the tip should stand straight when lifting a whisk.
+(See the image below.)

 - Add cornstarch and mix well until it doesn't look lumpy.